 #3 Keeping Car Rides Fun

 Long car rides… the dread of every parent and child.
 The key to these is to split up the time to avoid them getting bored, as you can’t be distracting them every minute.
 For the first half hour you should be fine, so try to save the distractions for after this point as to not waste them.
 A good CD can make all the difference, with fun family songs.
 Keep a CD that they like, even if it isn’t quite your style, for when things get very dire.
 Check out some fun car games, like “I Spy”, “I’m Going on a Picnic” and “Travel Bingo”.
 Encourage your children to play with each other, but keep an eye to avoid any disruptions.
+Check out a full list of car ride games on this site.
 Pack lots of little snacks for them, but avoid big meals as this will contribute to travel sickness.
 Plan in regular stops and take them to the toilets each time to avoid added stops when they realise they need to go.
 Save treats like a bit of chocolate or their favourite juice until the later part of the journey, when you truly need saving.
 And one of the most beloved tricks by parents?
 An iPad or Laptop with a series or film for them to watch.
 Not ideal, but since they’ll be spending the rest of the trip outside and playing, why not make things easy for the road trip?
 And the sweet silence it produces will make it worth it.

 #4 Make Maximum Use of the Motorhome